Evan-R/modules/src/Selene/Components/DependencyInjection/README.md

 #### Factories

 Sometimes you may find it easier to bootstrap a service using a factory.
-With regards to ti IoC container, a factory is a static class method that takes certain (or no) arguments, and returns an instance of your service.
+With regards to the IoC container, a factory is a static class method that takes certain (or no) arguments, and returns an instance of your service.

 ```php